OmarSaad174197/Api-for-supermarket/README.md

-# Api-for-supermarket
+# API-for-supermarket
-Using Asp.Net Core to make an api for a supermarket
+Using Asp.Net Core to make an API for a supermarket

+Used techniques:
+-DTOS.
+-Repository Pattern.
+-AutoMapper.
+-Entity framework Core (EF-Core).
+-Linq.